luisrodrigues154/Cyber-Security/README.md

 # InfoSec-Learning
-This repository is used to store the answers when resolving ctf challanges, how i came to that answer and the line of thought used to reach it (the structure may not follow this all the time).
+This repository is used to store the answers when solving ctf challanges.
+Mainly how i came to the answer and the line of thought used to reach it (the structure may not follow this all the time).